Did you know that all children are musical?

 cycling back to repeat their first collection.

-To watch parent interviews, click here for an online video.
+to watch parent interviews, and click here

 To hear song samples, click here.
 Or listen to our Music Together founders and experts, director Kenneth K. Guilmartin and director of research Lili M. Levinowitz, talking to Caucus: New Jersey about our program.
 And check out Music Together's "'Hello Song' Around the World Music Video"!